 We offer recovery and non-medical detoxification services designed to assist individuals suffering from addiction who desire a clean, safe, and healing environment to overcome the hold of substance abuse.

 We support individuals living with an intellectual or developmental disability by providing safe, supportive housing and person-centered services including in-home support, crisis stabilization and life skills training.

 We offer a variety of community-based services to help veterans and their families achieve housing stability, including case management, transportation to jobs, crisis intervention, mental health referrals, and income support.

-In 2019, we served 9,600 individuals and families throughout our service areas.
+In 2020, we served over 11,000 individuals and families throughout our service areas.

 85 cents out of every dollar supports community services for people in need.